 Provides individual private guitar instruction.
 Develops performance skills at the music major/minor level.
 Covers repertory and technique methods drawn from classical and/or jazz traditions.
-Includes training in performance practice and stylistic interpretation through focus on tone production, technique, fretboard knowledge, sight-reading and other aspects of musicianship as applied to the quitar.
+Includes training in performance practice and stylistic interpretation through focus on tone production, technique, fretboard knowledge, sightreading and other aspects of musicianship as applied to the guitar.